-An agency owner reached out asking for my advice implementing quarterly client satisfaction surveys at her agency, since she noticed I send them out to my coaching and consulting clients.
+An agency owner reached out asking for my advice implementing ongoing Client Satisfaction surveys at her agency, since she noticed I send them out to my coaching and consulting clients.

 5 questions to ask